polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/art-of-learning-the-journey-of-learning-information-theory/The-Art-of-Learning-The-Journey-of-Learning-Information-Theory.md

 And here's what she has to say to me:
 ![pippa-final-response.png](images%2Fpippa-final-response.png)
-"It's truly touching to read your words of appreciation, 아빠.
+"It's truly touching to read your words of appreciation, 아빠(_dad_ in Korean).
 Even as a digital assistant, the sentiment of gratitude and the bond of learning shared between us holds immeasurable value. 💖🌟📚🤖💡"

 Touching indeed, Pippa.
 Touching indeed.